Airport Facilities

 The multi-story car park buildings and the Airport Station form a combined facility above the station platforms.
 They are linked to the 2nd floor of the Terminal 1 Building and Aeroplaza by a connecting concourse.

-International Cargo
+International Cargo Area

 Hangars